-1. In this webinar, "Writing Success Strategies for Scholars in the Health Sciences," Kathryn Jacobsen, PhD, MPH, professor of epidemiology and global health at George Mason University, discusses several writing strategies--getting started, staying motivated, conquering writer's block--to help scholars and students succeed in the health sciences.
+1. In this webinar, "Writing Success Strategies for Scholars in the Health Sciences," Kathryn Jacobsen, professor of epidemiology and global health at George Mason University, discusses several writing strategies--getting started, staying motivated, conquering writer's block--to help scholars and students succeed in the health sciences.

 2. The Departments of Scientific Publications and of Faculty Development at MD Anderson sponsored a panel discussion, "Publishing Strategies in Scientific Publishing" (video) on publishing strategy, timing of publication, authorship, handling rejection, etc.

 A PDF version of the video transcript is provided below:

 3. Wiley-Blackwell, a leading publisher of healthcare journals, has developed two resources to teach readers how to write for publication.